-SP16 - The historic and built environment
+- SP7: Landscape characterSP16: The historic and built environmentSP17: Local distinctivenessDP18: Design principles - 2.1.

-- 2.1.
 The design quality of a new development, at any scale, should not be viewed in isolation.
 It should respond positively, sensitively, and imaginatively to the local context, so that it slots comfortably into the wider picture.
 Therefore, development designs, whether traditional or modern, require a considered response to a place, based on an understanding of its character. - 2.2.
-Large or small developments need to consider and respond to the character of the New Forest at the large, medium and small scale: the wider landscape; the settlement pattern and layout within the landscape; and the form, scale, design, materials, and details of the local built traditions. - 2.3.
-This chapter gives a broad-brush introduction to the main aspects of the New Forest's landscape, settlement, and architectural character.
+Large or small developments need to consider and respond to the character of the New Forest at the large, medium, and small scale: the wider landscape; the settlement pattern and layout within the landscape; and the form, scale, design, materials, and details of the local built traditions.